Our lives are being determined not by objective truth but by the stories we spin around it.

 Drawing on clinical evidence, Australian health specialists have concluded that drugs widely touted by non-scientific sources as effective treatments for COVID-19 are not just ineffective but probably unsafe.
 Though neither a doctor nor a medical scientist, Kelly has objected strongly to their findings.
 It’s his story and he’s sticking to it.

 Such blatant challenges to established historical and scientific knowledge by people with no specialist expertise would have been unimaginable to this cadet journalist in the 1960s.
 Back then, journalism was presented to me as something akin to science, where objective truth reigns supreme.

 Like all conscientious journalists I worked hard to separate objective truth from my beliefs and prejudices.
 It’s why so many journalists were driven to despair by Donald Trump as he sought to make his fabricated universe the national norm.

 Despite Trump’s best efforts, objective truth remains the main touchstone of modern journalism.
 But over many years I came to discover that in the free-for-all of humanity, it’s not the whole story.

 The problem about understanding human life is that it requires us to investigate ourselves.
-Scientists have been able to reach objective truth – or something quite close to it – about a vast swathe of things from the composition of stars and the dynamics of climates and ecosystems to how atoms and viruses behave.
+Scientists have been able to reach objective truth – or something quite close to it – about a vast array of things from the composition of stars and the dynamics of climates and ecosystems to how atoms and viruses behave.
 But they have never quite nailed themselves.